joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 <li>Open-source and agile hardware development</li>
 <li>Software-support (e.g. DSLs) for efficient hardware design</li>
 </ul>
-Not listed above, I have also recently become fascinated with warehouse-scale computers and problems on designing hardware to support efficient distributed computing.
+Recently, I have also become fascinated with warehouse-scale computers and architectures for efficient distributed computing.
 </font>
 ***